Anchorage tram stop

 Anchorage tram stop is on the Eccles Line of Greater Manchester's light rail Metrolink system, in the Salford Quays area, in North West England.
-It opened on 12 June 1999 as part of Phase 2 of the system's expansion.
-The Anchorage name is a reference to The Anchorage building alongside, a large office block built at the end of Salford's former Dock 9 in 1991, sometime before the tram's arrival.
+It opened on 6 December 1999 as part of Phase 2 of the system's expansion, next to The Anchorage skyscraper that was constructed in 1991, and near the terminus of Salford's old Dock 9.